chepeniv/atlas-system_linux/signals/11-blog_post.md

 # Systems Programming - Signals

-## Task Instructions

-write a blog post about signals

-cover:
-- what is a signal ?
-- why do they exist ?
-- when are they delivered and by whom ?
-- what are the default actions of signals ?
-- what happens to a process when it receives a signal without handling it ?
-- what happens to a process when it receives a signal and handles it ?

 include examples and at least one image at the top. publish your blog post on Medium or Linkedin and share it.

+## Intro

+what is a signal ?

+## Motivation

+why do they exist ?

+## Delivery

+when are they delivered and by whom ?

+## Defaults

+what are the default actions of signals ?

+## Handling

+### Unhandled signals

+what happens to a process when it receives a signal without handling it ?

+### Handled signals

+what happens to a process when it receives a signal and handles it ?